 Electric co-ops operate at cost, collecting enough money to pay operating costs, make payments on any loans and provide for emergencies.
 At the end of the year, we subtract operating expenses from the operating revenue collected during the year.
 When Trico has money left over, it’s allocated back to you and other Members as capital credits.
-The amount of each allocation and retirement is based on how much an individual member pays Trico for electric service.

 How are capital credits determined?

 Every summer, your capital credit allocation is determined and noted on your monthly electric bill based on the amount of kilowatt-hours you used for the prior year.